adobe/reactor-sandbox/README.md

 ## Preprocessing extension views

 As mentioned previously, this project provides a sandbox by which you can manually test your extension's views.
 It may be that your extension views require some preprocessing.
 Maybe your views use JSX, Stylus, or some other tech that needs preprocessing before they can be displayed within the sandbox.
-To handle these cases, create a gulp task that performs the preprocessing and pass the name of that task to turbine-gulp-sandbox as follows:
+To handle these cases, create a gulp task that performs the preprocessing and pass the name of that task to extension-support-sandbox as follows:

 ```javacript
 var gulp = require('gulp');